-Ian van Coller is a white South African who grew up during apartheid; much of his work relates to this childhood experience as well as the guilt associated with this and a greater colonial legacy.
-Several bodies of work, including Memory Boards, Natural History, and Mali Monuments underline the difference between the colonial and the "true African" perspectives and address duality of place, vantage, and history.
+Ian van Coller is a white South African who grew up during apartheid.
+His early work relates to this childhood experience as well as the guilt associated with this and a greater colonial legacy.
+Several bodies of work, including Memory Boards (above), Natural History, and Mali Monuments (shown below) underline the difference between the colonial and the "true African" perspectives and address duality of place, vantage, and history.

-Van Coller often hybridizes his images, using collage, digital collage, and especially bookmaking to realize his works.
-His artists books are among his most celebrated works, and a form he often uses to convey his artistic vision.
-For van Coller his bodies of work are most potent in their entirety as a book, but he almost always makes images available as loose prints.
+Van Coller often hybridizes his images, using collage, digital collage, and bookmaking to realize his works.
+His artists books are his most celebrated and collected pieces, and a form he often uses to convey his artistic vision.
+For van Coller, the works feel most potent in their entirety as a book, but he always makes images available as loose prints.